Hamzali/emojix/README.md

 events - correct guesses, joins, leaves,

+# AI generated guess items

+It is really time consuming to build a turn system at the first stage because it requires timers, realtime chat, UX elements and input validations for emoji interactions.
+In order to create the first playable version users will not decide on any items to guess or emojis to represents.
+There will be a list of movies with emoji representation and N number of hints with revealing levels.
+This list can be generated with AI and also can be extended and corrected by hand.
+There will be no turn mechanism but there will be timer for given hints.
+Game logic will be as follows.

+## room logic
+MIN_PLAYER - number of people required to play the game MAX_PLAYER - number of maximum player count

+If there is at least MIN_PLAYER number of players start a COUNTDOWN and start the game if COUNTDOWN finishes
+- what if a user leaves before COUNTDOWN is not completed; reset the COUNTDOWN and wait for MIN_PLAYER number of player

+If there are MAX_PLAYER number of people then just start the game

+## game session
+- There will be a list of movies to go through
+- Game starts with the first item and go thorughs all items in the movie list spending X amount of time
+- If everybody guesses correct skips to next item without waiting for timer to expire.
+- At end of the list every player's score is calculated and build a scoreboard.

+## round details

+## score calcuation
+parameters
+- TIME_LEFT: 1 - 0,how much percentage of time left since round start
+- ORDER: 0 - N, order which the user guessed first, second or Nth
+- HINT_REVEALED: H - 0, how many hints left

 # Strategy

 First implement related to game room user flows without other in game actions like messaging, score etc.